 Gasp and behold the rare Balaeniceps rex.
-Also known as a whalehead, the shoebill stork (as in, "SHOO!
-Your ginormous Frankenbird Dutch clog bill is flipping me out!"), this breathtaking, prehistoric-looking bird has been called "the most terrifying bird in the world," "Monsterface" and even "Death Pelican."
+Also known as a whalehead, the breathtaking, prehistoric-looking shoebill stork has been called "the most terrifying bird in the world," "Monsterface" and even "Death Pelican."

 Based on its morphology, the shoebill was classified with storks from the 1850s through the 1980s.
 However, more recent DNA research finds that shoebills are actually biochemically more like herons and anatomically more closely related to pelicans.

 Its ZIP code is the remote marshy swamps of East Africa – from South Sudan to Zambia – so it's highly unlikely you'll ever run into this funny-slash-menacing-looking avian hybrid of Derek Zoolander and Hannibal Lecter in a dark alley near you.
 But if you do, no need to worry or run: It won't eat you or try to zhuzh your hair.
 Docile around humans, and known for its slow movements and tendency to stand still for long periods of time, it'll probably just stand there and pose with that exotic, velociraptor "je ne sais quoi" look on its unfortunate face and stare you down – giving you plenty of time to harness your inner birder and do a photo shoot – from, say, at least 10 feet (3 meters) away.